Energize Your Garden With Orange Flowers

 Orange is a color that’s fun and playful, happy and outgoing.
 Other words used to describe this hue include warm, vibrant, lively and energetic.
 By association, orange also conveys both energy (think basketballs, tigers and monarch butterflies) and caution (traffic cones, life vests and hunting jackets).
 And, like the fruit, the color orange also brings to mind freshness, vitality and good health.

 On the color wheel, orange is a secondary color, which means it is made by combining two primary colors – red and yellow.
 True orange contains no blue, so there’s nothing to calm it down.
 It is undiluted energy and enthusiasm.

-Shades of orange are darker and include colors such as butterscotch and terra cotta.
+Shades of orange are darker, and include colors such as butterscotch and terra cotta.
 The foliage of the canna ‘Tropicanna‘ is a lovely combination of bronze and burnt orange.
-Echinacea is also available in several shades of dusky orange.
+Echinacea are also available in several shades of dusky orange.
 Another way to mute the intensity of orange is to pair it with cream-colored flowers or plants with bronzy foliage.

 Putting Orange to Work in Your Garden

 If you’re ready to turn up the intensity, look to complementary colors.
 These are opposites on the color wheel, and when positioned side by side, they intensify each other.

 Blue is orange’s complementary color, but in the garden that can be a bit of a challenge.
 There just aren’t many flowers that are true-blue in color.
 But colors that are adjacent to blue on the color wheel, including purple and violet, provide almost the same contrast.

 Yellow is another good companion for orange.
 It’s like adding a squirt of lemon, and will make your flower bed look even fresher and more zingy.

 Both orange and hot pink are edgy colors and using them together will give you a look that’s modern and unexpected.